 PD: It was amazing, I wish I had gone to Washington D.C.
 I marched a lot for marriage equality, I volunteered for Obama, so I am definitely politically active.
 To me this is the most important issue facing the country right now.
 Way beyond all of Trump’s bad behavior, are gun laws.
 It’s ridiculous!
 If you look at the graph, (it’s like up here), the U.S. in terms of random gun violence, then it plummets, no one has the problem we have.
 I won’t shut up till we have change!

 EC: What do you think the fashion industry can do to help keep the conversation rolling?

 PD: I think the fashion industry is a voice.
 I think they should make T-shirts [etc], especially people like Marc Jacobs who have made T-shirts to be politically active in the past.
 I think that, unfortunately, it takes one big fashion name to do something and then everyone follows.

 EC: So switching gears, what do you find attractive in an upcoming artist?

 PD: In terms of art, I collect a lot of art and love that.
 I love the internet.
 I’ve always loved being online, on Instagram, and everything because I like information.
 I’ve discovered photographers I’ve worked with on Facebook and Instagram.
 So really that’s my discoveries.
 My talent pool comes from online, and just looking.
 I think that’s where everything is moving.
 I read everything on my phone.
 I don’t read traditional magazines as much anymore.
-I’ll read the LA Times, NY Times on my phone.
+I’ll read the L.A.
+Times, New York Times on my phone.
 Sometimes my laptop, but really my phone when I’m on the go.